Geeks in Phoenix

 Assembling your computer

 At this point, you should have all the parts needed to assemble your computer.
 The following article describes how I typically build a computer.
-It is long but has plenty of images to guide you through your computer build.
+It is lengthy, but it includes plenty of images to guide you through your computer build.

 How to build a computer